maritiren/secure-coding/resources_and_platforms/platforms.md

 OWASP plays an important role for secure coding.
 OWASP is short for the Open Web Application Security project.
 If you haven't heard about it, you should head over to the [resources page](../resources.md) and read the OWASP section.
 OWASP also provides us with several platforms for practicing secure coding.
 One of them is [OWASP Secure Coding Dojo](https://owasp.org/www-project-secure-coding-dojo/).
 You should read the GitHub repository [wiki page](https://github.com/trendmicro/SecureCodingDojo/wiki).

-The authors describe teh platform as follows:
+The authors describe the platform as follows:
 ```
 In other training sites or CTFs there is a puzzle aspect to the challenges
 which is great for pen-tester audiences but can make some developers lose